24th Infantry Brigade (United Kingdom): Second World War

 The 24th Infantry Brigade (Guards) was formed on 13 February 1940.
 In April 1940, the brigade was part of the unsuccessful British force sent to fight in the Norwegian Campaign.
 The brigade arrived in Narvik on 15 April 1940, and was evacuated on 8 June 1940.

-In 1942-1943, the brigade formed part of the 1st Infantry Division and the 6th Armoured Division during the Tunisia Campaign.
+In 1942–1943, the brigade formed part of the 1st Infantry Division.
 From 7 December 1943 to 31 August 1945, it served in the Italian Campaign with the 1st Infantry Division, and fought at the Battle of Anzio from January to March 1944.
 By the time the brigade was relieved, it had suffered 1,950 casualties.
 From March 1944, the brigade supported the 6th South African Armoured Division until March 1945, and then joined the 56th (London) Infantry Division.
 The brigade helped liberate Trieste in 1945.
 After the end of the war, the brigade lost its 'Guards' title, and was redesignated as the 24th Independent Infantry Brigade.
 The brigade formed the infantry element of the Trieste Garrison - BETFOR (British Element Trieste Force).